teragonaudio/Website/_posts/2011-05-03-Making-a-VST-plugin-from-scratch-with-Xcode.md

 This guide assumes familiarity with Xcode and C++ development, and that you are working with Mac OSX 10.5/10.6 and have a relatively recent version of Xcode (4.2 or better).
-This guide only covers building VST 2.x plugins, as the 3.x SDK is not widely supported yet.
+This guide only covers *building VST 2.x plugins*, as the 3.x SDK is not widely supported yet.

 Also, before you start, you will obviously need the VST SDK, which can be acquired [from Steinberg's Development